celestiaorg/docs/developers/blobstreamx-offchain.md

 <!-- markdownlint-enable MD013 -->

-This outline of a BlobstreamX rollup isn't doing execution or state transitions induced by the transactions, however, that step would occur here.
+This outline of a Blobstream X rollup isn't doing execution or state transitions induced by the transactions, however, that step would occur here.
 If fraud is detected, the fraud proof process will begin.
-The only difference between the fraud proof process of a normal optimistic rollup and a rollup that uses BlobstreamX for DA is that the full node would first prove the fraudulent transaction was committed to by the Sequencer using the `Span` in the header and before proceeding with the normal process.
+The only difference between the fraud proof process of a normal optimistic rollup and a rollup that uses Blobstream X for DA is that the full node would first prove the fraudulent transaction was committed to by the Sequencer using the `Span` in the header and before proceeding with the normal process.

 ### More documentation

-#### Proving inclusion via BlobstreamX
+#### Proving inclusion via Blobstream X

 [Blobstream inclusion proof docs](https://github.com/celestiaorg/blobstream-contracts/blob/v3.0.0/docs/inclusion-proofs.md) and the